gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-anti-patterns.md

 <ol>
 <li>
  <p>Throw an exception.</p>
  <p>That seems bad.
-Most web apps won't be checking for it and the app wil crash.
+Most web apps won't be checking for it and the app will crash.
  If the app had user data in it the user just lost their data</p>
 </li>
 <li>